projen/projen/docs/escape-hatches.md

 ## Overrides

-For any "object"-based files, such as JSON, YAML, TOML, or XML, you can override properties through the `addOverride` and `addDeletionOverride` methods accessible on file objects:
+For any "object"-based files, such as JSON, YAML, TOML, or XML, you can override properties through the `addOverride`, `addDeletionOverride` and `addToArray` methods accessible on file objects:

 ```ts
 // Get the ObjectFile